BODIES – THEIR STRUCTURE AND ACTIVITIES

 Elves have many roles.
 They care for the plants, they work with the planetary beings to help control and maintain the earth, and they protect the earth against certain invaders.
 They are essential for life on earth.

 For more details, read Elves on this website.
-Also, we recommend a movie, Fairytale: A True Story (1997).
-It is about two English school girls who saw and photographed elves about 100 years ago.
+Also, we highly recommend a movie, Fairytale: A True Story (1997).
+It is a true story about two English school girls who saw and photographed elves about 100 years ago.
 A number of photographic experts analyzed the photos for authenticity, and declared them to be real.

 3. Angels.
 This is a large group of fine matter beings that are human-like in appearance except their legs are somewhat shorter in proportion to the rest of their bodies.
 They also have certain organs that human beings do not have that help them fly around and do other things.